Omikhleia/resilient.sile/static/adventures/djot/index.md

 The Djot syntax is extended to allow legends on any block element, with the same syntax as for tables.

-For the reminder, in standard Djot, captions are only supported for tables, and ignored on other block elements.
+For the reminder, in standard Djot, captions are only supported on tables, and ignored on other block elements.

 ```
 | Header 1 | Header 2 |